leota0608/CS-30-Final-Project/development.md

 - `Choose` class: this class will handle all user inputs, including exceptions, confirmation, and checking input range.
 - `Main` class: this class will run the game.
 <br><br>
-Requirements:
-Create a development.md file for your project and include the following things.
-- An initial plan as to how you will code your project (may be in the form of a flowchart or pseudocode) You can make things that outside a .md file as needed.
-For example you can draw a flow chart on paper.
-- List of coding tasks to complete (for group projects, tasks must be assigned to group members).
-For           procedural programming, list all of the procedures you plan on using.
-For object-oriented programming, list all of the objects you plan on using.
-- Create a timeline for when you need to complete project milestones.
-Make sure to include time in your schedule for alpha testing and beta testing (this includes creating a checklist, survey or some form of feedback).
-Start a changelog where you document programming fixes, additions, and removals.
-The changelog can be a  text document or a spreadsheet. (create a chagelog.md file in your project)